Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: What is the flatness of the SEA-VIS and SEA-NIR mirrors?

-A: We don't further specify the flatness of our standard enhanced aluminum mirror series.
-Nevertheless, the planarity is sufficient for most technical-optical applications.
-If you have an increased or defined optical flatness requirement, the mirrors must be custom-made according to your needs.
-In such cases, the substrates are first brought to size and then polished to a defined flatness.
-The finished substrates are then optically coated in a separate coating run.
-Please send us your request if you require a defined flatness and inform us about all the relevant details of the optics you want to request.
+A: Although the mirrors are coated onto high-quality mirror substrates, we do not provide specifications regarding the flatness of our standard enhanced aluminum mirrors.
+However, the flatness is more than sufficient for most technical-optical applications.
+If you have increased or specific requirements for optical flatness, the mirrors must be custom-made to suit your needs.
+In such cases, the substrates are first brought to end size and then polished to a defined flatness.
+The finished substrates are then coated in a separate coating run.
+Please send us your request if you require a specific flatness and provide us with all relevant details regarding the desired optics.

 Back to top